b2B FAQs for Students

 - Research online (via LinkedIn or web search) the career/education backgrounds of alumni participating in b2B events

-- Prepare a mental list (or write it down and bring to the event) of questions you wish to ask alumni, faculty or staff at b2B events
+- Prepare a mental or written list of questions you wish to ask alumni, faculty or staff

 Backpack to Briefcase is proudly sponsored by U of T’s Affinity Partner: